The Stoneleigh P: History

 The Stoneleigh P generated controversy in 2021 after the critic Kyle Smith posted a photo to Twitter of the bar's jukebox that read "MARIAH CAREY'S ALL I WANT FOR CHRISTMAS IS YOU WILL BE SKIPPED IF PLAYED BEFORE DEC.
 1. AFTER DEC.
 1 THE SONG IS ONLY ALLOWED ONE TIME PER NIGHT."
 The Twitter post went viral and Mariah Carey herself posted a response to the tweet dressed in an armor suit, as if prepared for battle.
 Nevertheless, the Stoneleigh P's general manager told CNN that she did not hate Mariah Carey or Christmas and that the sign was mostly intended as a joke, though she maintained that Christmas songs should not be played before Thanksgiving.

+After fifty years in its prior location across the street from the Stoneleigh Hotel, the Stoneleigh P moved to a new location on Lemmon Avenue in May 2024.
+The new location includes a larger kitchen as well as most of the memorabilia from the old location, such as the red neon "Stoneleigh P" sign that hung over the door.
+Many of the former P regulars have migrated to the new location including well known Dallas real estate broker Wayne Swearingen.